jazsouf/what-the-element/README.md

 - [x] Display the periodic table of elements with their symbol, but hide their name
 - [x] Add a start menu
-- [ ] Randomly select an element mode
+- [ ] Randomly select an element button
 - [x] Display the element in the middle of the screen
 - [x] Add an input field for the user to guess the name of the element
 - [x] Assess the answer given by the user: